RekaKR/Create-Your-Character/README.md

 # Create Your Character

-Being done by Attila L., Csaba B. & Réka K.
+Based on the original task, being done by Réka K.